ocaml-flambda/flambda-backend/jane/doc/extensions/uniqueness/intro.md

 # Introduction to Uniqueness

 See also the full feature [reference](reference.md) and [common pitfalls](pitfalls.md).
-In this document, we use the new [syntax for modes](../modes/syntax.md), which we expect to be stable soonish.
+In this document, we use the new [syntax for modes](../modes/syntax.md).

 The `unique` mode designates values that have only a single reference pointing to them.
 If an operation takes a `unique` argument, it will consume the only